 During a medical examination, your doctor will probably:

-- Do a kind of push or a pull on the joint in order to evaluate the integrity of the knee structure
+- Do a push or a pull on the joint in order to evaluate the integrity of the knee structure

 In some cases, your physiotherapist may suggest imaging and laboratory tests such as: